Roasting of Coffee

 At higher temperatures, greater than 450 degrees Fahrenheit, the beans get burned, and their taste gets like that of charcoal.

-Form 385ºF to 401ºF is taken as a Light Roast, which is almost promptly after the first crack.
+Form 385ºF to 401ºF is taken as a Light Roast, almost promptly after the first crack.
 After some minutes of heating, the beans start to expand in size and crack.
-Very light roast is characterized by underdeveloped sweetness, with pre-dominantly roasted grain, close to the original flavor, and sharp acidity.
-It has a less obvious roast flavor and is preferred by those who go for the original taste of the coffee.
+Very light roast is characterized by underdeveloped sweetness, with pre-dominantly roasted grain close to the original flavor and sharp acidity.
+It has a less pronounced roast flavor and is preferred by those who go for the original taste of the coffee.
 It boasts high acidity with original taste.
 It is popularly known as American Roast, New England Roast, and Cinnamon Roast.

 From 410ºF to 426ºF is termed as a Medium Roast.
 It is medium-light brown to medium brown in appearance with a slightly subdued acidity, improved sweetness but still dominant original taste.
 It is also developed through the first crack.
 It also embodies the signs and aroma of roasting.
-Generally called City/Full City Roast.
+They are generally called City/Full City Roast.

 From 437ºF to 473ºF is taken to be Dark Roast with the variations of Medium Dark and Moderate Dark.
 It is in a variety of shades of dark brown with patches of light surface oil.
 Heightened sweetness and diminished acidity also include the salient features.

 The bittersweet flavors and pungent/dominant aromas of roast prevail.
 Generally referred to as French Roast, Vienna Roast, Italian Roast.
 And Full City Roast.
 The coffee manufacturers hide the dark beans of coffee with dark roasting.
-Still, other manufacturers focus on enhancing the aromas, intense, and bold flavors that are a characteristic of a dark roast.
+Still, other manufacturers focus on enhancing the aroma, intense, and bold flavors characteristic of a dark roast.

 Increase in the Variety of Coffee Beans